plediii/pbs_util/README.md

 ### qdel_all

-qdel_all kills all jobs submitted by the user.
+`qdel_all` kills all jobs submitted by the user.

 ### qdel_name

-qdel_name kills all jobs with names matching the command line argument.
+`qdel_name` kills all jobs with names matching the command line argument.

 For example, suppose jobs with names hello1, hello2 and world5 are running or submitted to the queue.
-Running "qdel_name hello" will kill both hello1 and hello2, leaving world5 running.
+Running `qdel_name hello` will kill both hello1 and hello2, leaving world5 running.

 ### qdel_range

-qdel_range kills all jobs with job id in the contiguous range specified by its arguments.
+`qdel_range` kills all jobs with job id in the contiguous range specified by its arguments.

-For example, qdel_range 433700 433705 will kill all jobs 433700..433705 inclusive.
+For example, `qdel_range 433700 433705` will kill all jobs 433700..433705 inclusive.

 ### nice_submit

-nice_submit takes a list of scripts to submit, and, running as a daemon, submits the jobs consecutively until they are finished.
+`nice_submit` takes a list of scripts to submit, and, running as a daemon, submits the jobs consecutively until they are finished.
 This utility is useful when the number of jobs to submit is significantly greater than the maximum number of simultaneous jobs allowed by the cluster.  nice_submit will submit as many jobs as allowed and then wait until the submitted jobs have completed before submitted more.
+A typical invocation is `nice_submit script_list`.

 ### pbs_chain

-pbs_chain reads qsub job submission statements from stdin, and waits for those jobs to complete before terminating; thus allowing chaining dependent jobs together at the command line.
+`pbs_chain` reads qsub job submission statements from stdin, and waits for those jobs to complete before terminating; thus allowing chaining dependent jobs together at the command line.